No surprises as USC releases official depth chart for Week 1

 "Manjack, he's been a fun guy to coach, and he just has a knack for being good at football, you what I mean, and there's something to be said for that," Harrell said this week.
 "He does a lot of things well.
 He understands football, he understands running routes.
 But more than anything I think he just enjoys playing and plays at a high level every single day.
 That's the key to this game -- be consistent and do your job over and over and over at a high level and I think the more comfortable you get I think the higher level you play because you can relax and try out some things."

-And now that he's back from his turf toe injury, tight end Malcolm Epps -- the Texas transfer -- lands at his presumed spot as the first-team Y receiver (inside).
+And now that he's back from his turf toe injury, tight end Malcolm Epps -- the Texas transfer -- lands at his presumed spot as the first-team Y receiver (inside), while impressive freshman Michael Trigg continues to work to learn the playbook.
+Trigg will likely be involved Saturday vs. San Jose State in some capacity and see his role grow as his command of the playbook comes along.

-On the defensive side, everything is status quo, with the nose tackle spot left as a timeshare between redshirt sophomore Stanley Ta'ufo'ou and redshirt freshman Jamar Sekona.
+On the defensive side, everything is status quo, with the nose tackle spot left as a timeshare between redshirt sophomore Stanley Ta'ufo'ou and redshirt freshman Jamar Sekona with fellow redshirt freshman Kobe Pepe also expected to rotate in behind them.

-That's the position of most uncertainty for the Trojans as neither has any meaningful game experience, but the rest of the defensive line makes up for it with redshirt senior Nick Figueroa at defensive end, advanced sophomore Tuli Tuipulotu at defensive tackle and star junior Drake Jackson at the B-backer outside linebacker spot.
+That's the position of most uncertainty for the Trojans as none of the three has any meaningful game experience, but the rest of the defensive line makes up for it with redshirt senior Nick Figueroa at defensive end, advanced sophomore Tuli Tuipulotu at defensive tackle and star junior Drake Jackson at the B-backer outside linebacker spot.

-Five-star freshman defensive end Korey Foreman will rotate in behind Figueroa and be used on clear pass-rushing downs, as has been clear for weeks.
+Five-star freshman defensive end Korey Foreman will rotate in behind Figueroa and be used on clear pass-rushing downs as he continues to learn the full breadth of the defense.

 "He's going to be in the game.
 We're going to roll him in and he'll play quite a bit.
 Obviously he's a dynamic guy, so he'll play," defensive coordinator Todd Orlando said.

-Likewise, defensive coordinator Todd Orlando had stated previously that junior Ralen Goforth and redshirt junior Raymond Scott would rotate at the Rover linebacker position, as the depth chart indicates.
+Likewise, defensive coordinator Todd Orlando had stated previously that junior Ralen Goforth and redshirt junior Raymond Scott would rotate at the Rover linebacker position, as the depth chart indicates, but that highly-touted freshman Raesjon Davis would also get opportunities early in the season.
+It will be interesting to see how that manifests Saturday.

 On special teams, Colorado transfer K.D.
 Nixon will be involved in both kickoff and punt returns.